SolutionGuidance/psm/INSTALL.md

 $ sudo -u postgres createdb --owner=psm psm
 ```

+After creating the databases, add the data sources to the application
-After creating the databases, replace `{VERSION}` with the version of the
+server.
+In the command below, replace `{VERSION}` with the version of
-PostgreSQL JDBC driver you downloaded and `{PostgreSQL psm user password}` with
+the PostgreSQL JDBC driver you downloaded and `{PostgreSQL psm user
-the password you assigned to your `psm` database user, and add the data sources
+password}` with the password you assigned to your `psm` database user,
-to the application server:
+and paste it into your terminal:

 ```ShellSession
 $ ./bin/jboss-cli.sh --connect <<EOF